Zurich to Interlaken: all travel options at a glance

 Scenic side trips between Zurich and Interlaken, plus boat and bus variations

-Depending on the route you pick, you can add several beautiful side trips, or incorporate boat and bus segments to add variation.
-Make sure you don’t have too much luggage though.
+Depending on the route you pick, you can add several beautiful side trips, or inlude boat and bus segments for variation.
+Make sure you don’t have too much luggage, though.

-In all cases, we advise exploring Zurich before departure or after arrival.
-And making trips from Interlaken is pretty easy: there are countless activities to explore the beautiful scenery.
+In all cases, I advise exploring Zurich before departure or after arrival.
+And from Interlaken, enjoying one or more of the wonderful mountain excursions is a must.

 Side trips for option 1: via Olten, Bern, Thun and Spiez